ihincks/btom/README.md

 # btom
-Python library to perform Bayesian quantum state tomography
+Python library to perform Bayesian quantum state tomography.

+*This Library is not currently maintained*